-The channel routing module (module_channel_routing.F) allows for the one-dimensional, distributed routing of streamflow across the domain.
-An optional, switch-activated, levelpool lake/reservoir algorithm is also available and is described below.
-Channel routing is performed on a pixel-by-pixel basis along a predefined channel network grid that is input to the model within the high-resolution terrain routing grid file (see Chapter 4 for details).
+The channel routing module (module channel routing.F) allows for the one-dimensional, distributed routing of streamflow across the domain.
+An optional, switch-activated, levelpool lake/reservoir algorithm is also available and is described below in Sections 3.7 and 3.8.
+There are multiple channel routing algorithms available in version 3.0 of WRF-Hydro.
+These algorithms operate on either a gridded or reach (vector) based channel network.
+Gridded channel routing is performed on a pixel-by-pixel basis along a predefined channel network grid that is input to the model within the high-resolution terrain routing grid file (see Chapter 4 for input details).
 Within each channel grid cell there is an assumed channel reach of trapezoidal geometry as depicted in Figure 3.5.
 Channel parameters side slope, bottom width and roughness are currently prescribed as functions of Strahler stream order which is also input within the high-resolution terrain routing grid file.
-As discussed above in Section 3.5, channel elements receive lateral inflow from overland flow.
+As discussed above, channel elements receive lateral inflow from overland flow.
 There is currently no overbank flow so flow into the channel model is effectively one-way and the vertical dimension of the channel is effectively infinite.
 Future enhancements will attempt to relax these assumptions.
-Therefore, WRF-Hydro does not presently explicit represent inundation areas.
+Therefore, WRF-Hydro does not presently explicit represent inundation areas from overbank flow from the channel model.
 Uncertainties in channel geometry parameters and the lack of an overbank flow representation result in significant uncertainty for users wishing to compare model flood stages versus those from observations.
 It is strongly recommended that users compare model versus observed streamflow discharge values and use observed stage-discharge relationships or 'rating curves' when wishing to relate modeled/predicted streamflow values to actual river levels and potential inundation areas.

-- Channel Slope, S_o

-- Channel Length, Δx (m)

-- Channel side slope, z (m)

-- Constant bottom width, T_b (m)

-- Manning's roughness coefficient, n
+Channel Slope, $S_o$ Channel Length, $\Delta x$ (m) Channel side slope, z (m) Constant bottom width, $T_b$ (m) Manning's roughness coefficient, n